How Meta Achieves 99.99999999% Cache Consistency 🎯

 And cache helps to avoid coordination needed to access the database.
 So cache data correctness is important for scalability.

-Share this post & I'll send you some rewards as a thank you for the referrals.
+Share this post & I'll send you some rewards for the referrals.

 Once upon a time, Facebook ran a simple tech stack - PHP & MySQL.